 This Instant Pot Butternut Squash Risotto is a delicious, flavourful take on a fall risotto with crispy sage, shallots and garlic in a creamy parmesan broth.
 It's also a way to make risotto with no hands on cooking time in one pot!

+Butternut squash risotto is pretty much hands down my FAVE ever thing to eat during the fall season!
 Before we get started, you can check out my other fave butternut squash recipes here.

-And when I was dreaming up some fall recipes back in the summer to post to the blog a couple months later, I definitely knew I had to do risotto.
+When I was dreaming up some fall recipes back in the summer to post to the blog a couple months later, I definitely knew I had to do risotto.
 It's the best way to take those two flavours, combine it with some hearty rice and indulgent parmesan cheese AND use the Instant Pot to turn it into a one pot recipe!

 What I do really like about making this Butternut Squash Risotto in the Instant Pot is how quickly it comes together and that you don't need to do a whole bunch of extra steps like roasting the squash in the oven.

 This is a dump dinner through and through.

 If you're looking to add some extra sides to this dinner while your risotto is cooking, here are some easy add-ons: